iRohitBajaj/resiliencedemo/README.md

     - Import dashboard
     - Upload dashboard.json from /docker

-### Step 3
+### Step 4
 Use postman or any suitable rest client to access below endpoints:
 http://localhost:8085/ - Retuns a success message
 http://localhost:8085/slow - Returns a delayed success message provided resilience4j.timelimiter.configs.default.timeoutDuration is less than sleep interval in unreliableService controller, else times out and recorded as an exception by resilience4j.
 http://localhost:8085/error - Returns an exception and recorded as a failure by resilience4j, retried by @Retry proxy with exponential back off till it opens the circuit.
-http://localhost:8085/errorwithfallback - Returns an exception and recorded as a failure by resilience4j but application gracefully handles an exception and returns fallback response even if circuit is open.
+http://localhost:8085/errorwithfallback - Returns an exception and recorded as a failure by resilience4j but application gracefully handles the exception and returns fallback response even if circuit is open.
-http://localhost:8085/businesserror - Returns an exception but not recorded as a failure as it is ignored by resilience4j based on conf provided in application.yml resilience4j.retry.configs.default.ignoreExceptions: - com.example.BusinessException
+http://localhost:8085/businesserror - Returns an exception but not recorded as a failure as it is ignored by resilience4j based on conf provided in application.yml -
+resilience4j.retry.configs.default.ignoreExceptions: - com.example.BusinessException

+### Other useful urls to check
+http://localhost:8085/actuator/prometheus - Endpoint populated by micrometer based prometheus registry and scraped by prometheus for resiliency metrics.
+http://localhost:8085/actuator/metrics - Look at resilience4j* endpoints to see detailed metrics information.